-To enable th teacher-trainees:
+To enable the teacher-trainees:

-- 1. To appreciate the role of computer education in the context of modern technological society, - 2.
-To develop understanding of computers and their application in education, - 3.
-To acquire sufficient knowledge of handling computers with a view to impart computers independently at school level, - 4.
-To use computer based learning packages and organize effective classroom instructions. - 5.
-To acquire necessary skills in using of modern word processing software, - 6.
-To develop skills of creating and managing simple databases and handling of computers
+(i) To appreciate the role of computer education in the context of modern technological society;

+(ii) To develop understanding of computers and their application in education;

+(iii) To acquire sufficient knowledge of handling computers with a view to impart computers independently at school level;
-SYLLABUS

-UNIT - I
+(iv) To use computer based learning packages and organize effective classroom instructions;

+(v) To acquire necessary skills in using of modern word processing software; and

+(vi) To develop skills of creating and managing simple databases and handling of computers.

-- Importance of information technology
+- Importance of information technology.

 - Classification of computers by technology, type and size.

-- Uses and scope of computers
+- Uses and scope of computers.

 - Fundamentals of computers.

-- Input/output devices,
+- Input/output devices;

-- Central processing unit storage devices,
+- Central processing unit storage devices;

-- Operating systems
+- Operating systems;

 - Application software.